yigitozkavci/Cmpe436Assignments/Cmpe436Assignment3/Q2/b/README.md

-# Starvation
+# Starvation-Free
-Starvation of a process is possible in this promela model, because a process can repeatedly enter its critical section without allowing others.
+Starvation of a process is not possible in this promela model, because a process can eventually enter its critical section.

 State will be represented with the tuple (y0, y1, s) in each notable point.